Islamic design

 The camel

-A camel with her young baby A small group of camels in the desert
+A camel with her young baby

-Both horses and camels are well thought of and respected by Arabs.
-While the Arab horse has a strong historical tradition and is associated with war and swift movement, it is now very much associated with breeding and racing in the many courses around the world.
-The camel, however, has had a more prosaic history as a beast of burden and provider of food and drink to its owners.
-In the West it tends to be thought of as an unattractive animal, if not a bit of a joke.
-But it is neither.
+By contrast, the camel has had a more prosaic history as a beast of burden and provider of food and drink to its owners.
+In the West it tends to be thought of as an unattractive animal, even a bit of a joke – one such characterisation suggesting that it is a horse designed by committee.
+But it is definitely neither.
 The camel is beautifully adapted to its environment and, to those who know and work with them, an attractive and valuable animal.
 In some parts of the Arabian peninsula there are extremely valuable herds of camels, often white, that are cosseted and prized by their owners.
-Even the less valuable herds are well looked after, with many of them owned just for the sake of their heritage and relationship with the past.
+Even the less valuable herds are well looked after, with many of them owned just for the sake of their heritage and relationship with the past, and the pleasure that link gives their owners.

 A white camel wearing a protective muzzle

-A herd of camels moving into the peninsula
+A herd of camels moving into the peninsula A herd of camels moving across a road

-A tribal brand on the leg of a camel
+A tribal brand on the leg of a camel A tribal brand on the leg of a camel

-While this may not be the main reason for the continuing use of camels, this animal forms a strong bond with the psyche of modern Arabs particularly, of course, those of a badu stock.
-Camels belonging to the different tribes are a feature of the peninsula and it is not uncommon to see them on the move as in the photograph above.
-This photo is a close-up of the right hind leg of a camel showing the brand of the tribe to which it belongs.
-I used to know which it was, but I’m sorry to say that I’ve forgotten…
+While traditional uses may not be the main rationale for the continuing use of camels, nevertheless this particular animal forms a strong bond with the psyche of modern Arabs most obviously, of course, with those of a badu stock.
+In this sense, the camel is also a strong component in the peninsular concept of nationhood.
+Camels belonging to the different tribes continue to be a feature of the peninsula and it is not uncommon to see them on the move as in the first of the two photographs above where members of a tribe were seen bringing their animals out of Saudi Arabia and into the north of the peninsula.
+These two photographs are close-ups of the right hind legs of two camels showing the brand of the tribe to which they belong.
+I used to know which they were, but I’m sorry to say that I’ve since forgotten, though the upper one may have belonged to the Na’im

 A small group of camels moving up the North Road